Food for Friends

 Tom Kerridge, famed for cooking food that has won him two Michelin stars in his own pub, shows how to cook dishes at home inspired by British pub classics that are perfect for serving to groups of friends.
 This is hearty, casual cooking meant for sharing that means less time fussing in the kitchen and more time spent tucking in to great food with your mates.

-Back in the kitchen Tom makes a hearty one pot wonder: pollack, chorizo and chickpea stew, inspired by Spanish flavours, that looks and tastes sensational.
+Back in the kitchen Tom makes a hearty one-pot wonder: pollock, chorizo and chickpea stew inspired by Spanish flavours, that looks and tastes sensational.

 And there is a light but creamy plum fool - a brilliant end to any dinner party that doesn't take itself too seriously and is sure to put a smile on friends' faces.